Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 ### Tracing to the browser console

-To enable tracing to the browser console, call `setTracerConfig` anywhere in your project:
+To enable tracing to the browser console, leave out the `TraceLog` component, or call `setTracerConfig` anywhere in your project:

 ```ts
 setTracerConfig({ shouldTraceToConsole: true })